a7lilion3/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 03. strcmp<br>
 04. I am a kind of paranoid in reverse.
 I suspect people of plotting to make me happy<br>
 05. Always look up<br>
+06. Expect the best.
+Prepare for the worst.
+Capitalize on what comes<br>